Back to all posts

 2. Process Environment Variables Method:

-• The second method involves setting three process environment variables: APPDOMAIN_MANAGER_ASM, APPDOMAIN_MANAGER_TYPE, and COMPLUS_VERSION.
+• Set three process environment variables: APPDOMAIN_MANAGER_ASM, APPDOMAIN_MANAGER_TYPE, and COMPLUS_VERSION.

-• The APPDOMAIN_MANAGER_ASM environment variable is set to the assembly name (DLL) that contains the custom AppDomain Manager implementation.
+• APPDOMAIN_MANAGER_ASM is set to the assembly name (DLL) that contains the custom AppDomain Manager implementation.

-• The APPDOMAIN_MANAGER_TYPE environment variable is set to the fully qualified type name of the custom AppDomain Manager class.
+• APPDOMAIN_MANAGER_TYPE is set to the fully qualified type name of the custom AppDomain Manager class.

-• The COMPLUS_VERSION environment variable is set to a specific version of the Common Language Runtime (CLR) used by the .NET framework.
+• COMPLUS_VERSION is set to a specific version of the Common Language Runtime (CLR) used by the .NET framework.

 • When the application starts, it reads these environment variables and uses the specified AppDomain Manager for the application domain.

-Think of AppDomainManager as a class which will be present in the shellcode loader that can be invoked from a .Net configuration file.
-This .Net configuration file (ComSvcConfig.exe.config) contains reference to the AppDomain Manager Libraries (ClickOnceLoader.dll).
-Once ComSvcConfig.exe gets executed, it loads up configuration file (ComSvcConfig.exe.config).
-The content of this ComSvcConfig.exe.config file looks similar to the one shown below:
+Think of AppDomainManager as a class which will be present in the shellcode loader and which can be invoked from a .NET configuration file.
+This .NET configuration file (ComSvcConfig.exe.config) contains a reference to the AppDomain Manager library (ClickOnceLoader.dll).
+Once ComSvcConfig.exe gets executed, it loads up the configuration file (ComSvcConfig.exe.config).
+The content of this ComSvcConfig.exe.config file looks similar to this:

 // Some code